 By Martin D’Souza | Opening Doorz Editorial | January 24, 2017

 Her Irada is now clear.
-Focus is on work.
+The focus is on work.
 Sagarika Ghatge has spent too many years on the sidelines having people wonder whether she wants to be a part of this industry or not.
 It’s now 10 years since Chak De!
 India and the svelte girl is geared to fulfill her God-given potential.

 By her own admission, she was not aggressive, and we have seen how aggressive actors can be even on the day their film releases!
 “A lot of people thought I did not want to work.
-I guess I am to blame because I was never ‘out there’,” reveals Sagarika whose Preeti Sabharwal is that one character which stands out, even a decade after its release.
+I guess I am to blame because I was never ‘out there’,” reveals Sagarika Ghatge whose Preeti Sabharwal is that one character that stands out, even a decade after its release.

 Today, she is alert enough to know that it matters to be seen in the right environment.
-Although still not comfortable at being in the limelight, Sagarika has managed to break her outer, shy shell.
+Although still not comfortable with being in the limelight, Sagarika has managed to break her outer, shy shell.

 Martin D’Souza spoke with Sagarika Ghatge about everything… but Zaheer Khan!